 The success of a New Year’s resolution ultimately depends on you and your willingness to go through with a change.
 Naturally, this isn’t an easy process as change requires a lot of discipline and patience.

-In fact, the majority of Americans fail their New Year’s resolutions over the course of a year.
+In fact, most Americans fail their New Year’s resolutions over a year.
 As recent statistics have shown:

 - Within the first week of the New Year, 75% remain successful.

-- After two weeks, 71% stick to their resolution.
+- After two weeks, 71% stuck to their resolution.

 - Within 1 month, about 64% continue with their change.